Welcome to Class 4!

 Yr 1 Curriculum Map

-Autumn term topics are,
+Our Autumn topics are:

 Morning offering, prayers before lunch and before hometime.
 We also say the prayers, ‘Hail Mary’ and ‘Our Father’.